Dec 16th 2025

 This enables you to implement piggyback renaming, e.g. rename a diagram file when its model file has been renamed.

-Therefore, the first thing this example does is filter out all URIs of other languages via canHandle
+Therefore, the first thing this example does is filter out all URIs of other languages via canHandle.

-Then it creates a modification lambda in which the AST is accessible and it simply updates the EAttibute name
+Then it creates a modification lambda in which the AST is accessible and it simply updates the EAttibute name with the new package name.

 The ChangeSerializer will automatically detect which other files are referencing these files and update those accorrdingly.